Subj3ct/SJCrafting/README.md

 ## Exports

-- `placeCraftingBench(benchType, slot)` - Places a crafting bench from inventory slot
+- `placeCraftingBench(slot)` - Places a crafting bench from inventory slot